Content Map Terms

 Being physically active can benefit your physical and mental health in many ways.
 For example, it can strengthen your muscles and bones, lower your risk of chronic health conditions, and improve your mood and sleep.
 Physical activity can be safe for almost everyone.
 If you have concerns about your health or becoming more active, speak with your health care provider or a qualified exercise professional.

-Exercise can reduce pain and improve function in people who have rheumatoid arthritis (RA).
-Also, exercise may help prevent the buildup of scar tissue, which can lead to weakness and stiffness.
-Exercise for arthritis takes three forms: stretching, strengthening, and conditioning.
+Exercise can reduce pain and improve function in people who have RA.
+It may also help prevent the buildup of scar tissue.
+This can lead to weakness and stiffness.
+Exercise for arthritis takes three forms:

 Strengthening involves moving muscles against some resistance.
-Strengthening exercise helps people who have rheumatoid arthritis stay more active and able to do their daily activities, and it even seems to help their outlook.footnote 1 There are two types of strengthening exercises:
+Strengthening exercise helps people who have RA stay more active and able to do their daily activities.
+It even seems to help their outlook.footnote 1

 References